airixz/learning-git/readme.txt

-this is the first file for learning git no file is add in the repository.
+this is the first file for learning git this file has be added in the repository

+now the file has been change.